 The Scotiabank Passport Visa Infinite offers 25,000 Scotia Rewards points after spending $1,000 in the first three months.
-The annual fee of $139 is not waived, although you can use $50 cash back to offset it by applying via Great Canadian Rebates for a net fee of $89.
+The annual fee of $139 is not waived.

-The signup bonus of 25,000 points is worth $250 towards any travel expense, so it already hugely outweighs your $89 outlay.
+The signup bonus of 25,000 points is worth $250 towards any travel expense, so it already outweighs your $139 outlay.
 Meanwhile, the added benefit of this card is that it’s one of the few Canadian-issued premium credit cards that has no foreign transaction fees.
 Read on for more details.

 The Scotia Passport offers 2 Scotia Rewards points per dollar spent on groceries, dining, entertainment purchases, and daily transit.
 Entertainment includes movies, theatre, and live performances, while transit covers railroads, local transit, taxis, and ride-sharing services like Uber and Lyft.